maxgronlund/shorten_url/README.md

 <br>
 If I were to refactor this, I would name the application something other than `shorten_url` and the DB record something other than `short_url`.
 There are too many names that look too similar, but that's what it is for now.

-Yes, Phoenix has an option for interacting with a DB, and I chose to stick with the default Postgres database.
-To avoid conflicts with my local installations, I created a `compose.yml` file.

 ### Configuration
 I have only configured the dev environment with matching credentials for Postgres; the test environment works out of the box.